 The CARES Act waives the 10% early withdrawal penalty on retirement account distributions.
 This applies to IRAs, 401(k)s, and certain qualified retirement plans and annuities.

-The maximum you can withdraw collectively from your accounts is $100,000 in 2020.
-The usual mandatory 20% withholding for qualified plan distributions does not apply, but the income from these distributions would be subject to taxes over three years.
+The maximum you can withdraw collectively from your accounts is $100,000 in 2020, depending on what the plan allows.
+The usual mandatory 20% withholding for qualified plan distributions does not apply, but the income from these distributions would be subject to taxes over three years or one year, depending on what you decide.
 These distributions can be rolled over to a qualified plan or IRA within three years from the distribution.

 Tip: Need cash to help you get through a transition period after being affected by COVID-19?
 Read 4 options to consider if you need emergency cash.

 It depends on your retirement plan.
-If loans are allowed and your employer has agreed to it, the loan cap increases to $100,000 or 100% of your vest account balance, whichever is less.
-This is for loans taken within 180 days after the CARES Act was passed.
-Log in to your account to see if your plan allows it and if you’re eligible.
+If loans are allowed and your employer has agreed to it, the loan cap increases to $100,000 or 100% of your vested account balance, whichever is less.
+This is for loans taken within 180 days after the CARES Act was passed (March 27, 2020 – Dec.
+31, 2020).
+Log in to your account to see if your plan allows it and if you're eligible.